Manikandan-K/manikandan-k.github.io/_posts/2015-05-10-Transactions_in_jdbi.markdown

       }
     }

 Here both saveSomething and saveSomethingElse will be in same transaction.
-This will work when one Dao is involved in transaction.But how to use Transaction when multiple Dao calls needs to be in single transaction.
+This will work when single Dao is involved in transaction.But how to use Transaction when multiple Dao calls needs to be in single transaction.
 We can attach all Daos to the same handle.
 For example,

     public abstract class Dao1 {